 How monetary policy works

-The Eurosystem’s monetary policy strategy is based on the definition of price stability and the so-called two-pillar approach, i.e. the economic and the monetary analysis.
+The Eurosystem’s monetary policy strategy is based on the definition of price stability and on two interdependent analyses, i.e. the economic analysis and the monetary and financial analysis.

 The ECB implements monetary policy by setting short-term interest rates, thus influencing price stability and the pace of economic development in the euro area over the medium term.